 Step Five: Decide whether you need a real estate agent.

-Now that it’s time to begin looking for that perfect house, you’ll need to decide whether you would like real estate agent to walk you through the process.
+Now that it’s time to begin looking for that perfect house, you’ll need to decide whether you would like a real estate agent to walk you through the process.
 If this is your first time ever purchasing a home, having a professional by your side might make you feel more prepared and less stressed.
 Real estate agents can offer access to more homes than you may have access to on your own, they can act as a mediator between you and the seller, and they can offer expert advice based on their experience in the field.

 Whether or not you go through a real estate agency to find your dream home, you’ll want to tour as many houses as possible to get a good idea of the pricing in your area.